theforeman/forklift/README.md

 vagrant up centos7-devel
 ```

+You can find more thorough guides in the [docs folder](https://github.com/theforeman/forklift/tree/master/docs).

 ### Poor man's DNS a.k.a /etc/hosts

 For the multi-host setup, one of the easiest way of making the name